d4n3sh/thedaneshproject/content/posts/2009-02-16-cscrot-is-now-shutter.md

 ---
 <img loading="lazy" class="alignnone size-full wp-image-1271" title="shutter_192x192" src="/wp-content/uploads/2009/02/shutter_192x192.png" alt="shutter_192x192" width="192" height="192" srcset="/wp-content/uploads/2009/02/shutter_192x192.png 192w, /wp-content/uploads/2009/02/shutter_192x192-150x150.png 150w" sizes="(max-width: 192px) 100vw, 192px" />

 [GScrot][1] is a powerful screen capture tool for Linux.
-The project went through a re-branding exercise earlier this month and now takes on a new, more appropriate name, &#8220;Shutter&#8221;.
+The project went through a re-branding exercise earlier this month and now takes on a new, more appropriate name, "Shutter".

 The project'sÂ  launchpad project name together with it's PPA have also been renamed to Shutter.